itmecho/neoterm.nvim/README.md

 Simple neovim terminal plugin written in lua.
 Terminal runs in a floating window in a configurable position.

+Requires `neovim` 0.7+ for access to the lua autocmd API.

 # Usage

 Neoterm provides both vim commands as well as a lua API